David Barker

 the ‘Critic’s Pick’ in both The New York Times and The New York Post on its release Afraid of Everything featuring actresses Nathalie

-Richard (Irma Vep) and Sarah Adler (Notre Musique) which premiered
+Richard (Irma Vep) and Sarah Adler (Notre Musique) premiered

 at the Sundance Film Festival and was called “A miracle of indie filmmaking” byThe New York Post.